 - Items on top of the fridge.

-- Shower curtain and bath mats that were used the morning of the move.
+- The shower curtain and bath mats that were used on the morning of the move.

-- Hanging shower caddy or suction shower walls caddys.
+- Hanging shower caddy or suction shower wall caddy.
 Shampoos, soap, and razors.
-After a morning shower, it’s old habit to pull the curtain or close the shower door but on moving day you could forget these things.
+After a morning shower, it’s an old habit to pull the curtain or close the shower door, but on moving day you could forget these things.

 - Bath towels behind the door are often overlooked on moving day.